oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

    ![Click Create Page](images/review-pages-and-shared-components.png)

-4. Use natural language to request a new Interactive Report page based on the view `SCM_NL2IR_REPLENISHMENT_V`.
+4. Use natural language to request a new Interactive Report page based on the view **SCM\_REPLENISHMENT\_V**.
 For example, enter:

     ```
     <copy>
-    Create an interactive report page based on the view SCM_NL2IR_REPLENISHMENT_V
+    Create an interactive report page based on the view SCM_REPLENISHMENT_V
     </copy>
     ```